Julhas08/whonet-dhis2-importer-app/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+#Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+#It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+#The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!
+#Your app is ready to be deployed! <br>
+#Log into your DHIS2 instance and upload the minified zip file